satuelisa/StatisticalLearning/README.md

 misclassified.

-A SVM (Support Vector Machine) is a classifier that optimizes this formulation through a Langrangian dual, but the authors warn that Section 12.2.1 might be a bit of a pain to process.
+A SVM (Support Vector Machine) is a classifier that optimizes this formulation through a Lagrangian dual, but the authors warn that Section 12.2.1 might be a bit of a pain to process.
 Kernels are used to expand the feature space into a very large transformed one and regularization helps avoid overfitting.
 One can also use SVM for